JalexSocial/SpiceDb/README.md

     throw new ArgumentException("Invalid secrets configuration");

 // var serverAddress = "https://grpc.authzed.com";
-var client = new SpiceDbClient(secrets.ServerAddress, secrets.Token, "arch");
+// Create a new client with a prefix of "arch" for all defined objects var client = new SpiceDbClient(secrets.ServerAddress, secrets.Token, "arch");

 // Add relationship where user:bob is a reader of document:firstdoc